 Seattle Children's Theatre (SCT) is one of the most prominent theatres for young audiences in the United States and the world.
-Our programs empower young people to make new discoveries about themselves and the world around them while building a lifelong interest in the arts.
 The mission of Seattle Children's Theatre is to provide children of all ages access to professional theatre, with a focus on new works, and theatre education.

 Founded in 1975, SCT first produced plays in the Poncho Theatre, at Seattle's Woodland Park Zoo.
 SCT started as a program of the Seattle Department of Parks and Recreation, with initial funding from the City of Seattle and PONCHO (Patrons of Northwest Civic, Cultural and Charitable Organizations).
 Some of the earliest supporters of the organization were teachers and graduate students from the University of Washington's Masters Program in Theatre for Youth (one of the few of its kind at the time).